CatalystCode/pct-webjobtemplate/readme.md

 Contains a minimal website plus tooling to enable quick development of WebJob based projects.

-Clone this repo, create a second repo containing your web jobs and then set that as a submodule of this one in the ./jobs/
+Clone this repo as your top-level project then create a 'jobs' directly within that is either a symlink to your project's jobs or a submodule of that repo.